rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Enrolling in a Log Provider

 First, Alice will pick her Log Provider.
 There is a large ecosystem of Log Providers, so she goes with one she’s heard good things about, Loggy.
+Loggy also provides long-term binary storage, so she doesn't have to worry about deduplicating and hosting her own files for years.
 She sets up a Loggy account and selects the amount of storage she plans on using.
 Once her account is set up and she has downloaded an API key, she will create a new log on Loggy.
 She gives her full origin, `https://alicexpress.com:443`, and selects a random revision string, and clicks Submit.

 > [!NOTE]
 > Notice that Alice does not have to prove she owns alicexpress.com.
 To explain why, suppose Bob were registering a log for alicexpress.com.
 Then Bob’s account’s revision string would be unrelated to the revision string used on the actual site (Loggy would not allow two people to use the same revision on the same Site).
 Thus, the Log he creates is distinct from Alice’s, and no Log hijacking occurs.